 [su_youtube url=”https://www.youtube.com/watch?v=TFk_Ktw2f1w&ab_channel=SaltStrong” width=”600″ height=”400″ responsive=”yes” autoplay=”no” mute=”no” title=”” class=””]

 How To Set Up For Magnet Fishing

 Once you have mastered how to do a knot you are comfortable with and you are sure it will be secure.
 It’s time to get set up!

-- First, you need to cut a long strip of your rope/chord, ensure that you have more than enough to throw into the water and to be able to hold it securely.
+- First, you need to cut a long strip of your rope/cord, ensure that you have more than enough to throw into the water and be able to hold it securely.

 - Tie the knot you are most comfortable with through the inside of the eyebolt of the magnet.